Patching over Analytic Fibers and the Local-Global Principle: Introduction

 \

 There is a connection between the points of the fiber and the valuations that the field of its overconvergent meromorphic functions can be endowed with.
 We make this precise in Proposition \ref{234}.
 As in the one-dimensional case, combined with the Henselianity of the fields $\mathscr{M}_{C,y}, \pi(y)=x,$ this connection allows us to obtain a local-global principle with respect to completions.
-Before stating this result precisely, let us recall that the field $\mathcal{O}_{S,x}$ is naturally endowed with a valuation $|\cdot|_x.$
+Before stating precisely a special case of this result, let us recall that the field $\mathcal{O}_{S,x}$ is naturally endowed with a valuation $|\cdot|_x.$

 \begin{thm*}[Theorem \ref{katastrofe}(2)] Using the same notation as in the statement of Theorem~\ref{katastrofe}(1) above, set $F_{\mathcal{O}_x}=\varinjlim_Z F_Z.$ Let $V(F_{\mathcal{O}_x})$ denote the set of non-trivial rank 1 valuations on $F_{\mathcal{O}_x}$ which induce either $|\cdot|_x$ or the trivial valuation on ~$\mathcal{O}_x.$ For ${v \in V(F_{\mathcal{O}_x})},$ let $F_{\mathcal{O}_x, v}$ denote the completion of the field $F_{\mathcal{O}_x}$ with respect to $v.$